Evidence of a vertical kinematic oscillation beyond the Radcliffe Wave: Results

 \subsection{Kinematic maps}

-We compare the $V_{z}^{\prime}$ distribution of different data samples within a cylinder of radius 3 kpc, with the Sun at the center and the Galactic center to the right, as shown in Figure \ref{vel} (top row).
-We divide the $X-Y$ plane into bins of width 100 pc for the UMS sample, 200 pc for the OB sample and 100 pc for the Giant sample, and find the median $V^{\prime}_{z}$ of each bin.
-We also apply a simple Gaussian filter of kernel size 17x17 px for UMS and giant stars, and a filter of size 9x9 px for OB stars, in order to reduce noise and to better visualize the vertical velocity trends in the data.
+We compared the $V_{z}^{\prime}$ distribution of different data samples within a cylinder of radius 3 kpc, with the Sun at the centre and the Galactic centre to the right, as shown in Figure \ref{vel} (top row).
+We divided the $X-Y$ plane into bins of width 100 pc for the UMS sample, 200 pc for the OB sample and 100 pc for the Giant sample, and we determined the median $V^{\prime}_{z}$ of each bin.
+We also applied a simple Gaussian filter of kernel size 17x17 px for UMS and giant stars, and a filter of size 9x9 px for OB stars, to reduce noise and to better illustrate the vertical velocity trends in the data.

 The young star samples show comparable distribution in $\widetilde{ V^{\prime}_{z}}$, with the OB sample being the most perturbed.
 Most of the features seen in the OB stars seem to be washed out in the UMS sample as it contains the A-type stars.
-The Giant sample, consisting of older stars, doesn't show any significant signature of perturbations, as it is dominated by the Galactic warp starting within 2 kpc radius from the Sun.
-Due to limited statistics, we are not showing the vertical velocity map of the Open Clusters, although the features on a larger scale are similar to those of the OB sample, which is quite expected.
-The velocity maps show that, in the young stars, there may be an oscillation in the vertical direction on a much larger scale than the RW and goes beyond it, but is not part of the systematic warp signature.
-This perturbation is more evident in the youngest star population, which is dynamically colder and is thus more responsive, that in our case is the OB sample.
+The Giant sample, consisting of older stars, does not show any significant signature of perturbations, as it is dominated by the Galactic warp starting within 2 kpc radius from the Sun.
+Due to the limited statistics, we are not showing the vertical velocity map of the Open Clusters, although the features on a larger scale are similar to those of the OB sample, which is quite expected.
+The velocity maps show that in young stars, there may be an oscillation in the vertical direction on a much larger scale than the RW (and even going beyond it), but is not part of the systematic warp signature.
+This perturbation is more evident in the youngest star population, which is dynamically colder and is thus more responsive, which, in our case, is represented by the OB sample.